What's Your 'Normal'?

 With extensive training in trauma, attachment and neurology, I go beyond psychoanalytic and talk therapy - because unfortunately for most of us, were we able to think our way out of our emotional state, we would have done it long ago.

-By combining cognitive, relational and somatic psychotherapy with EMDR, IFS, attachment theory and sensorimotor techniques, I help clients move past talking about their experience to processing through it.
+By combining cognitive, relational and somatic psychotherapy with EMDR, Ego State Therapy, Internal Family Systems, attachment theory and sensorimotor techniques, I help clients move past talking about their experience to processing through it.
 The goal is never "coping with" but "moving past."